 Conversely, the State Board is less challenging than the CBSE board and concentrates more on regional matters.
 Therefore, students from the State Board find it challenging to clear the competitive exams and need to study harder.

 A number of students wish to pursue their higher education abroad.
 Students from both CBSE and State boards meet the eligibility criteria to apply for studying abroad.
 However, CBSE students get the upper hand in this case.
-This is because they attend classes in the English language from Nursery and study third languages in higher classes.
+The students attend classes in the English language from Nursery and study third languages in higher classes.

 On the other hand, the State board focuses only on the English language and regional levels.
 Therefore, between CBSE vs State boards, CBSE has a broader international scope compared to the State boards.